 Convening Culture Keepers is a series of six professional development and networking mini-conferences for tribal librarians, archivists, and museum curators serving American Indian communities in Wisconsin.
 Sponsored by the UW-Madison School of Library and Information Studies-Continuing Education Services (SLIS-CES) and endorsed by Great Lakes Inter-Tribal Council, Inc., the day-long biannual gatherings seek to provide culturally-relevant trainings and create enduring professional networks between tribal and non-tribal cultural institutions.
-To date, SLIS-CES and its tribal partners have hosted gatherings at Oneida Nation, Lac Courte Oreilles (LCO) Ojibwe Community College, and College of Menominee Nation.
+To date, SLIS-CES and its tribal partners have hosted gatherings at: Oneida Nation; Lac Courte Oreilles (LCO) Ojibwe Community College; College of Menominee Nation; Forest County Potawatomi Cultural Center, Library & Museum; and Lac du Flambeau.
 The mini-conferences are funded by grants from the Ira and Ineva Reilly Baldwin Wisconsin Idea Endowment and Morgridge Center for Public Service.
 Read more about the support and funding for the Convening Culture Keepers here.

 Addressing a Need